luvnft/podsearch/README.md

 - All AI services run 24/7 on this machine=>![image](https://github.com/lukamo1996/poddley/assets/52632596/db542c41-922b-4057-ac3f-a7b23ede4a6a).
 I used to run and do tests on runpod.io due to their cheap prices, but realized quickly that long term use would quickly become expensive.
 Paperspace was even more expensive.
 Deepgram was ridiculous expensive.

 - The AI models were initially running on my local computer running an RTX 1650, but it was crashing frequently and had insufficient GPU memory (would terminate sporadically).
 I also tried running an RTX3060 using ADT-Link connected to my Legion 5 AMD Lenovo gaming laption through the M.2 NVME as an eGPU.
 That was deeply unsuccessful due to frequent crashes.
 All solutions were unsatisfactory so splurged for a workstation in the end.

-### Realizations:
-- No amount of time optimizing backend will save you from long TTFB (Time To First Byte).
-After spending a week optimizing backend, testing out Vercel and Netlify (Pro and Free tier) trying to get speed-index below 2 seconds.
-Most was futile.
-Finally decided to try Cloudflare, went straight to 1.2 seconds.
-- Unused CSS and third-party script/services can be a pain in the ass to deal with.
-- CDN's are awesome
-- Binary Search is awesome
-- Lazy-loading is king.

-### Optimizations:
-- Assets compression:
-  - Decided to use Brotli Compression to improve transfer time.
-    *Since Brotli was designed to compress streams on the fly, it is faster at both compressing content on the server and decompressing it in the browser than in gzip.
-In some cases the overall front-end decompression is up to 64% faster than gzip.* [Source](https://eu.siteground.com/blog/brotli-vs-gzip-compression/#:~:text=Since%20Brotli%20was%20designed%20to,to%2064%25%20faster%20than%20gzip.)
-  - Only using webp on website due to faster loading speed and better compression during transfer [Source](https://developers.google.com/speed/webp/docs/webp_study#:~:text=From%20the%20tables%20above%2C%20we%20can%20observe%20that%20WebP%20gives%20additional%2025%25%2D34%25%20compression%20gains%20compared%20to%20JPEG%20at%20equal%20or%20slightly%20better%20SSIM%20index.)

 ## Features planned adding:
 ### Do-es